cloud-computing-applications/tf-gcp-infra/README.md

       - webapp_instance_template_provisioning_model - provisioning model for webapp instance
       - webapp_instance_template_automatic_restart - Whether the instance should be automatically restarted if it is terminated by Compute Engine
       - webapp_instance_template_on_host_maintenance - Maintenance behavior for webapp instance
-      - webapp_image_family - family name of the application image you created for your webapp
+      - webapp_image_name - Name of the application image you created for your webapp
       - webapp_service_account_scopes - Comma seperated string containing scopes provided to the webapp instance
       - webapp_startup_script_path - path to the start up script that will run on webapp instance